MEMBERSHIP | VOLUNTEER | DONATE

 • Names of all participating teachers and their email addresses

-Printable Brochures available using links at the bottom of the page.
+Printable Brochures are available using the links below.

 Thank you for selecting Dahlem as your outdoor science based educational experience.
 We look forward to meeting and partnering with you.

-Share your love of nature with your preschool students.
+Share your love of nature with your preschool-aged students.
 We will explore and play with nature while developing critical early childhood skills and growing self-confidence.
-The Preschool Naturalist Programs are geared toward children 5 years and younger to learn about our changing seasons, animal homes, backyard birds, insects, winter survival, and more.
-Each program offers a different theme and activities to give your class many program opportunities.
+Our Youngest Naturalist Programs are appropriate for children 5 years and younger to learn about our changing seasons, animal homes, local birds, insects and mini beasts, winter survival, and more.
+These themed programs give your class many opportunities for us to share nature with you.

 Signs of Fall

 Listen!
 Watch!
 Touch!
 Smell!
 Discover the world around you as summer slowly turns into winter.
-How many signs can you find at home and school?
-Let’s go out and explore!
-Standards: K.LS1.C
+Let’s go out and explore using our senses!
+Standards: K.LS1.C K.LS1.1 K.ESS3.1 K.ESS2.2

 Kindergarten & Grade 1 (1.25 hours) – Sept to Nov